**** AS OF FEB 1st 2013, WE ARE ONLY LOOKING FOR ONE MORE APPRENTICE FOR THE FARM. ALL THE CREAMERY APPRENTICESHIPS ARE FILLED FOR THIS YEAR ****

 Applications accepting on a rolling basis.
-Start date: between Feb 15 and March 15th.

-Cheese Apprenticeship
+Creamery Apprenticeship

 Farm Apprenticeship

-Other related work is property maintenance such as tending the greenspaces around the farm store, mowing the lawn, simple repairs etc. We consider all this work to be part of operating a farm, especially a farm that is as visible and public as ours.
+Other related work is property maintenance such as tending the green spaces around the farm store, mowing the lawn, simple repairs etc. We consider all this work to be part of operating a farm, especially a farm that is as visible and public as ours.
 Customers come through the store every day and it is our shared responsibility that we are presenting a professional, clean, and productive space.
 A clean and organized farm also makes a more comfortable place for all of us to work and reside, and also is a critical part of the high quality food we produce here.

 Daily Structure: The day begins at a different time for each person, depending on their work for that day.
 Morning milking is at 6:30am, and therefore whoever is milking in the morning should start sometime between 5:30 and 6am, depending on how long they need to set up, bring the cows in, etc.

 The structure of the day varies depending on whether you are working on the farm or in the creamery.
 Every person who works here has an individualized schedule that they follow each day, whether working on the farm or in the creamery.
-The tasks in the creamery are very structured as we follow the same rigid production schedule each week.
+The tasks in the creamery are very structured as we follow the same production schedule most weeks.
+Tasks on the farm side are a bit more variable, and respond to the changing seasons, changing needs of the livestock, forage production, feeding, animal health, grazing, etc.

 Lunch can be taken at any time that seems logical and comfortable, and fits in with the work of that day.
-For example, when making cheese, lunch can be taken only during a time when attention is not needed in the creamery, not during activity while the make process is going on.
+For example, when making cheese, lunch can be taken during a time when attention is not needed in the creamery, but not during activity while the make process is going on.

 Each individual working here is responsible for being aware of the schedule and deciding when to take lunch.
 No one will tell you when to stop for lunch.
 The time allotment for lunch is one hour, except for days when the schedule does not allow it, and in that case it will be between 1/2 hour and 1 hour.
+For instance, if we are rushing to bring hay in, if a cheese make is going on, etc.

-A preliminary list of interview questions is below.
+A list of interview questions is below.

 The more information you provide, the better.
 This will help us determine if you would be a good fit for the farm.

 1. Are you interested in working on the farm or in the creamery?
+Note: apprentices work either on the farm or in the creamery, but not split between both.

 2. How did you hear about working at Cricket Creek?